 Our thoughts & prayers go out to his family.
-He is survived by his wife Natalya, daughter Serafima Grimm (Fiancé Alex Lopez), step-daughter Julia Fensterwald (Matt) and their two sons, his sister Judy Stair (Stuart), and brothers Paul Grimm (Patricia), and Karl Grimm (Kayse).
+He is survived by his wife Natalya, daughter Serafima Grimm (Alex Lopez), step-daughter Julia Fensterwald (Matt) and their two sons, his sister Judy Stair (Stuart), and brothers Paul Grimm (Patricia), and Karl Grimm (Kayse).

 Bill was in the process of retiring so he had everything set in place for his absence.
 We are saddened that he didn’t have the time to enjoy it.
-The company is continuing to operate under the leadership of his sister, Judy Stair and brother, Karl Grimm.
+The company is continuing to operate under the leadership of long time Bindery Manager, Tracy Seyfert and her son Matt Sebastian.

 His obituary and the opportunity to leave a tribute or memory of Bill for the family can be found at: https://www.cressfuneralservice.com/obituary/William-Grimm.